 By the time you graduate from BEng Architecture, you will have:

-• an understanding of the alternative materials, processes and techniques that apply to architectural design and building construction
+- an understanding of alternative materials, processes and techniques related to architectural design and construction

-• an ability to evaluate evidence, arguments and assumptions in order to make and present sound judgments within a structured discourse relating to architectural culture, theory and design
+- an ability to evaluate evidence, arguments and assumptions in order to make and present sound judgments both within architectural design discourse and beyond

 Modules: Year One